Duality and Optimality of Auctions for Uniform Distributions: Proof of Optimality

-the first inclusion being a result of~\eqref{eq:SJAlambdasbound3} and the last equality being from Property~\ref{prop:SIM3} of Lemma~\ref{lemma:SIMbodiesprops2}.
+the first inclusion being a result of~\eqref{eq:SJAlambdasbound3} and the last equality being from \hyperref[prop:SIM3]{Property~\ref*{prop:SIM3}} of \cref{lemma:SIMbodiesprops2}.
 This means that $B$ indeed fits in the exterior space $\Lambda$ at distance $x_1=\lambda_r^{(m)}$, which is exactly where we put it.

 We will now show that this addition caused no decrease at the $1$-deficiency of $A$, which would contradict the maximality of the volume of $A$.
 Equivalently, we need to show that the increase we caused in the volume by extending $A$ was at least equal to the increase in the total volume of its projections.
-First, we show that no new projections were created with respect to coordinate $1$, i.e.~$B$ was already included in $A_{[r]\setminus\ssets{1}}=\slice{A}{\ssets{1}}{0}$.
+First, we show that no new projections were created with respect to coordinate $1$, i.e., $B$ was already included in $A_{[r]\setminus\ssets{1}}=\slice{A}{\ssets{1}}{0}$.
 Indeed, it is

-The first equality comes from Property~\ref{prop:SIM2} of the SIM-bodies in Lemma~\ref{lemma:SIMbodiesprops2}, the second inclusion is from~\eqref{eq:SJAlambdasbound3} and the last inclusion is by Lemma~\ref{th:counterchainwidths} and the p-closure of $ \slice{A}{\ssets{1}}{0}$.
+The first equality comes from \hyperref[prop:SIM2]{Property~\ref*{prop:SIM2}} of the SIM-bodies in \cref{lemma:SIMbodiesprops2}, the second inclusion is from~\eqref{eq:SJAlambdasbound3}, and the last inclusion is by \cref{th:counterchainwidths} and the p-closure of $ \slice{A}{\ssets{1}}{0}$.
 What is left to show is that the sum of the new projections created with respect to the remaining coordinates $[2...r]$ was at most equal to the increase in the volume.
-But this comes directly from the fact that the slice $B$ we added has zero $1$-deficiency: it is a SIM-body corresponding to a subdomain $U_{[r-1]}^{(m')}\neq\emptyset$ (see Lemma~\ref{lemma:SIMpositivedef}).
+But this comes directly from the fact that the slice $B$ we added has zero $1$-deficiency: it is a SIM-body corresponding to a subdomain $U_{[r-1]}^{(m')}\neq\emptyset$ (see \cref{lemma:SIMpositivedef}).